btab2273/handwashing_deaths/README.md

 # handwashing_deaths
-A reanalysis of Semmelweis's handwashing study
+A reanalysis of Semmelweis's handwashing study and the spread of childbed fever